inaka/cowboy-trails/README.md

 In this way each handler keeps their own routes, as it's supposed it should be, and then you can merge them easily.

+## Example
+For more information about `cowboy_trails`, how to use it and the different functions that it exposes, please check this [Example](./example).